 Port-wine stains occur when capillaries in the area dilate too much.
 Capillaries are very small blood vessels, but when blood collects inside of them, it can result in a distinct discoloration on the surface of the skin.
 Many port-wine stains start out looking pink, but the color can deepen to a reddish-purple hue over time.

 Most port-wine stains occur on the face, scalp, neck, arms, and legs.
 However, the markings can occur anywhere on the body.
 Most of these stains are not a significant medical concern, although they can be an indication of a serious medical condition in rare instances.
 However, parents of children with port-wine stains may seek treatment for cosmetic reasons, just as adults with the birthmarks often pursue treatment to reduce or eliminate them.
+Patients born with port-wine stains should get treated as early as possible.
+A case study suggests that delay in treating port-wine stains can make it difficult to remove as it progresses with age.

 What does a typical treatment look like?